-- 1. Competencies: All mandatory competencies must be completed by end of semester (see list of mandatory competencies required under course objectives).
-A student may not attempt a competency check-off until he/she has been checked off in lab first.
+- 1. Competencies: All mandatory competencies must be completed by end of semester A student may not attempt a competency check-off until he/she has been checked off in lab first and has met the minimum requirements as outlined on competency requirements form posted on Blackboard.
 All competencies MUST be documented in DataArc by the clinical instructor/preceptor evaluating the student.
 It is the student's responsibility to keep track of the mandatory competencies and completed competencies.
 Each student should make every effort to complete each mandatory competency.
 If the student is unable to attempt a mandatory competency, he/she must notify the DCE before the end of the semester.
 If the student does not notify the DCE prior to the end of the semester regarding the mandatory competency, he/she will receive a zero (0) for that competency.
 If a student has a preceptor/clinical instructor enter or sign off a competency that the student did not perform, this will be considered academic dishonesty and treated as such in the disciplinary process.
 The student is not considered proficient in a competency until a satisfactory rating has been achieved.
-The grades received on competencies will be averaged together and represent 7.5% of your clinical performance grade.
-The student will be evaluated as: - -Satisfactory (100%)- ready for clinical application with minimal supervision.
+The grades received on competencies will be averaged together and represent 5% of your clinical performance grade.
+The student will be evaluated as: - -Satisfactory (100%) ready for clinical application with minimal supervision.
 Performed procedure accurately, or was able to correct performance without injury to the patient or decreasing effect of therapy being given. - -Unsatisfactory performance not ready for clinical application.
 Requires remediation under one of the following categories: - Minor Unsatisfactory (75%): Needs to review fundamental concepts or requires re-evaluation of minor deficiency(s) (ex. forgets to wash hands during the Follow-up stage).
 Must be re-evaluated on this step not the whole procedure.
 Student may attempt these missed steps on the same clinical day. - Major Unsatisfactory (50%): Requires additional supervised clinical practice and complete reevaluation of the procedure.
-If the student receives a major unsatisfactory rating, he/she may attempt the competency on another clinical day when he/she has reviewed the procedure and feels prepared. - Each competency attempt will be scored (as indicated above).
-Ex: If a student scores a 75% on the first attempt and then a 100% on second attempt, the score entered into the grade book is 87.5 for that particular competency. - If a student is unable to successfully complete a competency after 2 attempts, remediation will be required.
-Please see 'Remediation' below for details.
+If the student receives a major unsatisfactory rating, he/she may attempt the competency on another clinical day when he/she has reviewed the procedure and feels prepared.

+• Each competency attempt will be scored (as indicated above).
+Ex: If a student scores a 75% on the first attempt and then a 100% on second attempt, the score entered into the grade book is 87.5 for that particular competency.